Australian Dictionary of Biography

 This article was published:

 Sir Allen Arthur Taylor (1864-1940), timber merchant, ship-owner and politician, was born on 13 May 1864 at Wagga Wagga, New South Wales, fourth child of John Bate, a bricklayer from Worcestershire, and his native-born wife Martha Jane, née King.
 From the age of 12 Allen was employed for two years as a railway 'nipper'.
 Moving to Sydney about 1882, he attended night-school while working for railway contractors.
 He was a clerk when he married Adela Mary Elliott, daughter of a coach proprietor, on 19 June 1886 with Presbyterian forms at Annandale.
 He claimed to have tried his fortune in Western Australia before becoming a road and bridge contractor in 1888.
-For reasons that remain obscure, he changed his surname to Taylor some time between 1890 and 1895.
+His mother remarried in 1892 and soon afterwards he adopted the surname of his stepfather, Henry Taylor, who had been Martha's partner since at least 1876.

 Moving into the field of hardwood timber supply, he founded the firm of Allen Taylor & Co.
 Ltd of which he was managing director.
 In the 1890s he also became chairman of the Illawarra and South Coast Steam Navigation Co.
 Ltd and the North Coast Steam Navigation Co.
 Ltd. He was in partnership with (Sir) Robert Anderson in the early 1900s.
 Through the shipping companies, he promoted the economic development of the north and south coast districts, providing finance for building silos and improving dairy herds.
 He was also a local director of the London Bank of Australia, a director of the Insurance Office of Australia Ltd and the Auburn Brick Co.
 Ltd, and a trustee of the Savings Bank of New South Wales.